 Leaving Out a Business.
 One thing that should definitely be included in your will is your business, especially if you are a sole proprietor.
 You should address issues like whether you plan to keep the business in the family through a trust or if you want the company sold upon your death.

 Failing to Make Revisions.
 Just because your will is drafted does not mean it is complete.
 Marriage, divorce, children, business acquisitions, and the sale of assets can all affect the terms of a will.
 Life circumstances change, making it necessary to revise your will accordingly.

 There’s no law that says you can’t draft your own will, but understanding the laws that apply to wills may require calling in a professional.
-If you need help drafting a will, contact a business lawyer at O’Keeffe O’Brien Lyson Foss online, or call 701-235-8000 or 877-235-8002 (toll-free) today.
+If you need help drafting a will, contact a business lawyer at O’Keeffe O’Brien Lyson Attorneys online, or call 701-235-8000 or 877-235-8002 (toll-free) today.